Degree difference: A simple measure to characterize structural heterogeneity in complex networks: Computational results

 DD distribution can be computed in directed networks by considering the networks as undirected by ignoring the directions on edges.
 Such a computation of DD distribution in undirected simplifications of directed networks could still be informative of existing heterogeneity as demonstrated for the 4 directed real networks, namely, Citation, Email, Metabolic, and WWW, in Figure \ref{fig6}.
 To better understand the details of this heterogeneity though, we can use a directed variation of DD that can highlight the specifics leading to such heterogeneity.

-There are four possible ways to define the directed DD (diDD).
-The variation that is most consistent with the orientation on the edge and the direction of a potential flow is given in Eq. \ref{eq:di_degdiff_unweighted} which is the following

-which captures the local homophily between in-degree of the tail vertex and out-degree of the head vertex of a directed edge.

-The distributions of diDD shown in Figure \ref{fig6} for example, enables us to make the following remarks about the 4 directed real networks in our dataset.
-Firstly, Citation and Metabolic network have a rather symmetric homophily in the direction of the citations or reactions.
-Secondly, Email addresses with similar Email traffic tend to communicate with each other more often.
-There are two other peaks corresponding to Emails sent from Email addresses receiving many Emails (e.g. organizational Email addresses) to those who do not send many Emails.
-Thirdly, within the domain of University of Notre Dame, there are many hyperlinks from webpages that many other webpages link (e.g. a department's webpage) to those that do not contain many hyperlinks (e.g. a webpage corresponding to an announcement) in WWW network.
-Despite the consistency that comes with the choice of this variation of diDD in Eq. \ref{eq:di_degdiff_unweighted}, other permutations of in- and out-degree can reveal other information about the direction of mixing patterns.
+The directed DD (diDD) as defined in Eq. \ref{eq:di_degdiff_unweighted}, captures the local homophily between in-degree of the tail vertex and out-degree of the head vertex of a directed edge.
+One can also define diDD differently in order to study homophily between other combinations of in-degree and out-degree of vertices anchoring a directed edge.
+In fact, distributions of diDD defined with respect to each combination of in-degree and out-degree can be informative in their own right.
+For instance, we consider diDD, $\daleth_{\rightarrow{}}$ as defined in Eq. \ref{eq:di_degdiff_unweighted} as well as an alternate variation of diDD defined as $\daleth^{alt}_{\rightarrow{}} := \text{deg}^{out}(\text{u}) - \text{deg}^{out}(\text{v})$ for a directed edge $(v, u)$.
+The diDD distributions in Figure \ref{fig6} enable us to make the following observations about the 4 directed real networks in our dataset.
+Metabolic network has a rather symmetric homophily in the direction of the reactions, for both variations of diDD.
+On the other hand, for Citation network, while distribution of $\daleth^{alt}_{\rightarrow{}}$ is relatively symmetric for the negative and positive values, the distribution of $\daleth_{\rightarrow{}}$ is rather asymmetric with a long tail in the negative side.
+In the Email network, the majority of Emails are exchanged between Email addresses with similar Email traffic.
+In the distributions for the Email network, there are two other major peaks corresponding to Emails sent from Email addresses sending many Emails (e.g. organizational Email addresses) to those that send only few Emails (Figure \ref{fig6}j).
+There are also a small number of Emails sent from Email addresses receiving only a small number of Emails to those sending out a large number of Emails (Figure \ref{fig6}f).
+Moreover, according to the distributions in WWW network, within the domain of University of Notre Dame, there are many hyperlinks from webpages that have links to many other webpages (e.g. a departmental webpage) to those that do not contain many hyperlinks to other webpages (e.g. a webpage corresponding to an announcement) (Figure \ref{fig6}l).